 Paul McQuade, head of buying spirits at Lidl GB, said: “We worked hard to create a blended malt that welcomes new whisky drinkers and connoisseurs alike with something a little different.
 Its unusual bottle, incredible flavour and great price make it a standout dram.
 Bringing a blended malt whisky to our shelves at such great value is testament to our commitment to offering premium Scottish products to our shoppers at unbeatable prices.”

 Smell: Rich, spicy nose with subtle smoke.
 Notes of raisins and toffee.
 Caramel.
 Cinnamon and clove.
 Earthy smoke.
 Water brings out some honey and orange peel.

 Taste: Big arrival!
 Lots of oak and dried fruits.
 Dark chocolate.
 Coffee.
 Water brings out some malty notes and some fruity apple comes through.

-Thoughts: Lidl has redefined what bargain whisky can be.
-With Abrachan, however, they might have raised the bar even further.
+Thoughts: Lidl has already redefined what bargain whisky can be but with Abrachan it seems they have raised the bar even further.
 No £16 whisky has any right to pack this much character.

-I’ve tried enough whisky from Lidl now that I go into these reviews expecting a decent dram.
-Nevertheless, I was still surprised by how good this actually was.
-I don’t think it would be an exaggeration to say it is the best whisky Lidl has released thus far.
-It’s richly flavoured with a nice weight on the palate and the smoke lingers for a pleasing amount of time.
+I’ve tried enough good whisky from Lidl that I go into these reviews expecting a decent dram but I was still surprised by how good this actually was.
+I don’t think it’s an exaggeration to say that it’s the best I’ve bought from them thus far.
+It’s richly flavoured with good weight on the palate and the smoky finish lingers for a pleasing amount of time.
 Honestly, I don’t think you’d be disappointed if you paid £40 for this, never mind £16.
 A new standard in budget-friendly whisky?